rvan-duy/get_next_line/README.md

 # get_next_line
 (Insert description of project here)

-I learned the following concepts during this project:
+During this project I learned about the following concepts:
 -
 -
 -